-Applying the paired testing methodology to upscale Manhattan restaurants, we recruited 37 testers from among restaurant employees and college students in the New York area, all legally eligible to work in the U.S. as citizens or holders of "green card" work permits.
-We formed twoperson teams consisting of persons of the same gender and similar age, appearance and manner.
-The two members of each team differed from each other in race-ethnicity (a white paired with a Black, Hispanic, Asian, or Middle Eastern tester), accent (a person with no accent paired with a person an accent too slight to impair communication), or both.
+Applying the paired testing methods to upscale Manhattan restaurants, we recruited 37 testers from among restaurant employees and college students in the New York area, all eligible to work in the U.S. as citizens or holders of "green card" work permits.
+We formed two-person teams consisting of persons of the same gender and similar age, appearance and manner.
+The two members of each team differed from each other in race-ethnicity (a white paired with a Black, Hispanic, Asian, or Middle Eastern tester), accent (a person with no accent paired with a person with a slight accent), or both.

 Prior to conducting tests, testers received training lasting at least eight hours.
-They were coached on effective job application techniques, appropriate interview dress, and standard answers to questions typically asked in restaurant server job interviews.
+They were coached on effective job application techniques, appropriate interview dress, and standard answers to questions typically asked in server job interviews.
 They practiced completing job applications, being interviewed, and objectively recording their job-seeking experiences.
-Resumes were developed for each tester ascribing to the members of each tester team equivalent education (e.g., two years of college in institutions of similar reputation), restaurant experience (e.g., four years as a server or service assistant in similar restaurants), other work history, and eligibility to work in the U.S. (all resumes showed the testers as U.S., citizens).
-Team member's similarity in behavior and answers to questions was developed by training them together and having them observe each others' practice interviews.
+Resumes were developed for each tester ascribing to the members of each tester team equivalent education (e.g., 2 years of college in institutions of similar reputation), restaurant experience (e.g., 4 years as a server or service assistant in similar restaurants), other work history, and eligibility to work in the U.S. (all resumes showed the testers as U.S. citizens).
+Team member's similarity in behavior and answers to questions were enhanced by training teams together and having them observe each others' practice interviews.

-Between January 2006 and June 2007, testers completed 138 tests on restaurants from the sampling frame of 327 described in footnote 3.
-One-third these tests responded to an advertisement for serving staff posted by a listed restaurant on www.craigslist.com, and the others were selected using random numbers from non-tested restaurants on the list.
+Between January 2006 and June 2007, testers completed 138 tests on restaurants from the sampling frame of 327 described in footnote 5.
+One-third these tests responded to an advertisement for serving staff posted on www.craigslist.com, and the others were selected using random numbers from the remaining restaurants on the list.
 A test was considered complete if both testers made sufficient contact with the employer to reveal their race-ethnicity and express their desire to be hired.
 No employer appeared to suspect that any tester was not a bona fide job applicant.

-Testers alternated which member of the team contacted the employer first, with an average gap of 37 minutes in between.
-When a tester's application process included an interview, more than 90% of the time, the interview was held during the applicant's initial trip to the restaurant.
+Testers alternated which member of the team contacted the employer first, with an average of 37 min between them.
+When a tester's application process included an interview, more than 90% of the interviews were held during the applicant's initial trip to the restaurant.
 Immediately after completing an interaction with an employer and without speaking with their testing partner, testers recorded their experiences on a structured questionnaire.
-All phases of testers' activities, from receiving test assignments to recording test outcomes, were closely supervised by an attorney knowledgeable about restaurant employment.
+All phases of testers' activities were closely supervised by an attorney with restaurant work experience.